aryascripts/portfolio/content/site/site.md

   Below are some of the projects that I have currently been working on or completed in the past.
-Some of my hobbies include teaching and inspiring individuals interested in the STEM field, so if you have any questions, please feel free to reach out to me in any way possible & convenient.234
+Some of my hobbies include teaching and inspiring individuals interested in the STEM field, so if you have any questions, please feel free to reach out to me in any way possible & convenient.
 quotes:
   - author: Albert Einstein
     quote: >-